-The PaceBoat/PaceSkier display allows you to row/ski against a target pace, illustrated by either a pace boat or a pace skier.
-When viewing the PaceBoat/PaceSkier display, the PM shows workout data on the top half of the screen and the pace boat or pace skier on the bottom half.
+The PaceBoat/PaceSkier/PaceRider display allows you to row/ski/ride against a target pace, illustrated by either a pace boat or a pace skier.
+When viewing the PaceBoat/PaceSkier/PaceRider display, the PM shows workout data on the top half of the screen and the pace boat, pace skier or pace rider on the bottom half.

-You can define a target pace when setting up a new workout, or you can use the ReRow/ReSki function to set the target pace to a pace from a workout done in the past.
-If you don’t set a target pace, the pace boat or pace skier matches your current workout pace.
+You can define a target pace when setting up a new workout, or you can use the ReRow/ReSki/ReRide function to set the target pace to a pace from a workout done in the past.
+If you don’t set a target pace, the pace boat/skier/rider matches your current workout pace.

 For more information, visit Using the PaceBoat/PaceSkier.

 The Bar Chart display shows your power output in watts by painting a bar chart/graph for each stroke you take.
 (If you are using heart rate equipment, the Bar Chart displays heart rate intensity instead and paints a new bar every 10 seconds.)
 The higher the bar, the more power you have generated in that stroke, or the faster your heart is beating in that 10 second period.